Licensed Site Professional Examination

 Notice to Applicants for the LSP Exam

-The LSP Licensing Examination will be offered to all eligible applicants on January 24, 2018.
+The LSP Licensing Examination will be offered to all eligible applicants on December 5, 2018 and December 12, 2018.
 Specific registration instructions will be forwarded at a later date.

 Please note: The Board has revised the following examination documents.

 NOTICE: Regarding Requests for Approval of Continuing Education Courses

 The Board of Registration of Waste Site Cleanup Professionals requires that a provider of a potentially qualifying course submit a complete request at least two months prior to the proposed date.
 For more information, please contact the Board’s Executive Director, Beverly Roby, at (617) 617-292-5985.

 Important Notice Regarding License Renewal Forms and Payments